Chuo-ku Tourism Association Official Blog

 >>About this blog

-Recent blog post
+Recent blog posts

-2013 "Town Walking" Tour Long-established Course②
+2013 "Town Walking" Tour Long-established course②

-[Sam] September 4, 2013 11:00
+[Sam] 11:00 on September 4, 2013

-DSC00034LS.JPGR0021293RSG.JPG Today (September 2) is the second of the 2013 “Town Walking” tour <Industrial Course> Long-established Course 2 around long-established and historic sites.
+DSC00034LS.JPGR0021293RSG.JPG Today (September 2) is the second of the 2013 "Town Walking" tour <Industrial Course> Long-established Course 2, which tours long-established and historic sites.

-The first founder of Ise, Ihei Takatsu, named the store's name "Iseya Ibei", took the Iseya and Ibei's i (Ninben) on the Japanese shop curtain seal, and made money (the shape of a key) to solidify business.
-The townspeople of Edo came to be called "Kane Ninben".
-In the past, there was a store in the company building behind the scenes, but when "Cored Muromachi" was created, the store opened.
-It is said that the headquarters building is currently being rebuilt, but we are planning a restaurant there.
-It is said that Japan's first gift certificate (silver thin plate dressed in bonito) was issued, and its replica is on display in the store.
+Ihei Takatsu, the first founder of Ise, took the name of the store as "Iseya Italybei" and took Iseya and Italybei's i (Ninben) on the Japanese shop curtain seal and added the money (key shape) to make business solid, but Edo townspeople came to call it "Ninben".
+Previously, there was a store in the company building behind the back, but when "Choledo Muromachi" was opened, it opened.
+It is said that the headquarters building is currently being rebuilt, but a restaurant is being planned there.
+It is said that Japan's first gift certificate (silver plate dressed as bonito) was issued, and its replica is displayed in the store.

-It was the first time that Yasubee Hosoda, the third generation, folded a confectionery stall called Izutsuya until his father's generation, opened an independent store, and later changed the name to Eitaro due to his childhood name, `` Arihei Sugar '', `` Umeboshi candy '', `` Amana sugar '', `` Tamadare '', etc. were created and inherited from generation to generation.
-Next, in addition to the explanations of "Noren", "Akatamaishi", "Gokage paving stone", "Brass joint", and "Japanese confectionery shop Eitaro main store factory sketch" that are left in the store, representative products are introduced.
-In addition, "Takadono" and "Tamadare" (however, Tuesday Thursday only) and "Amana sugar" are handled only at the head office.
+It is said that Yasubee Hosoda, the third generation, folded a confectionery stall called Izutsuya until his father's generation and opened an independent store.
+Later, the name was changed to Eitaro based on his childhood name, and created "Arihira Sugar", "Umeboshi candy", "Amanano Sugar" and "Tamadaru" and so on, and it was handed down from generation to generation.
+Next, in addition to the explanations of "Noren", "Red boulder", "Mikage paving stones", "Brass joints", and "Japanese confectionery shop Eitaro Main Store Manufacturing Plant" that are left behind in the store, introduction of representative products.
+In addition, "Takadono" and "Tamada" (but only Tuesday Thursday) and "Amana sugar" are said to be handled only at the head office.

-The sale of seaweed began in 1947.
-In addition, I heard that the famous phrase "Yamamotoyama even if you read from the top, Yamamotoyama even if you read from below" has been decided by the current chairman.
+Began selling seaweed in 1947.
+In addition, I hear that the famous phrase "I read from the top and Yamamotoyama from the bottom" has been decided by the current chairman to copy.

 Thank you very much for your participation.

-Ninben Eitaro Sohonpo Yamamotoyama
+Ninben Eitaro Sohonpo Mt.
+Yamamoto

 DSC00014RS.JPG DSC00015RS.JPG DSC00016RS.JPG